This peanut butter pie is delicious – and an amazing crowd-pleaser. But it’s more than just a pie. It represents family, love, and connection.

 And then the pies started coming…and kept coming…and coming.
 The front page of Tastespotting was completely filled with peanut butter pies, and the hashtag #apieformikey was trending quickly.
 Soon CNN even had a story.

 In the Jolly Tomato kitchen, it’s been a happy and busy week filled with family visiting from the East Coast.
 I am so grateful to have all of them around me, especially my husband Dave, who has been a rock of support for me since the day we met.
-After reading Jennie’s story, and trying to imagine what life would be like without that rock of support, I was inspired to make pie.
+After reading Jennie’s story, I was inspired to make this pie.
 And the best part about having so many people around is that it became a group effort.

 The kids crushed the graham crackers for the crust.
 Joe took a bunch of pictures and gave advice on the whipped cream.
 Sara ran out to the store when I realized we needed sweetened condensed milk.
 And everyone – all 12 of us who were at dinner – enjoyed every morsel of it